arunvaidhyanathan/Terraform/ReadMe.md

 To delete the infra - terraform destroy

+Create a VPC
+go to AWS and Search for VPC and create a new vpc with name myvpc

 ##CIDR (Classless Inter-Domain Routing)
 -------------------------------------
 At its core, CIDR is a notation system for representing IP address blocks.
 It's used to efficiently allocate and manage IP addresses.
 The key is the slash (/) notation: